Runnin’ the TV Line

 I think my family had the second or third TV set in Logan County.
 There was one at the Smoke House and the Logan County Armory.
 We had a 12 inch Black and White RCA table model that was metal and must have weighed 100 lbs.
 To get a signal we ran two wires separated by a plastic chicken bone to a tower on top of the mountain across the river from Stratton St. We had two booster boxes mounted on trees on the mountain also.
 No antenna rotor but manually we would rotate the antenna and communicate with Army surplus walkie talkies.
 The picture usually was snowey.
 We thought it was great at the time.
 How times have changed.

-This brings back memories.
-I used to tag along with my father when he’d check the TV line that ran up the mountain.
 When I was about six, we had a big snow and my Dad had to climb up the mountain to check the line.
-Because of the deep snow, I was told that I could not go with him this time.
-However, about five minutes after he left, I hurriedly slipped on my shoes and didn’t bother to put on socks or to lace up my shoes.
-As stealthy as possible, I followed him.
-My shoes immediately filled with snow and my feet started hurting because they were nearly frozen.
+Because of the deep snow, I was told that I could not go with him.
+However, a few minutes after he left I hurriedly slipped on my shoes not bothering to put on any socks or to lace up my shoes and followed him.
+My shoes immediately filled with snow and my feet started hurting because they were so cold.
 When we reached the top, he saw me.
 I don’t remember his reaction but he had to carry me back down the mountain.
 What I remember most was how much my feet hurt when my parents put them in a tub of warm water.